MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     2 │ World    │
     =#

-Then, the repetition of this sequence 3 times would have 6 entries, rather than a nested output.
+Then, the repetition of this sequence 3 times would have 6 entries, not a nested list.
+It's this flattening that keeps pipelines composable so that intermediate components can be added or removed.

-    run(Repeat(3) >> Hello)
+    run(R3 >> Hello)
     #=>
       │ DataKnot │
     ──┼──────────┤